Yizo-Yizo/TaskManager/README.md

 # Task Manager

-# This program is for a small business that can help it to manage tasks assigned to each team member of the team.
+# This program is for a small business it can help it to manage tasks assigned to each team member of the team.

 * This program works with two text files, the files have the following: